4ndyOMG/DEng/DEng - Multi-Factor Authentication Request Generation.md

 The authentication details are then expanded to a line for each event before filtering on only those event that contain MFA Deny.
 These events are the counted by the CorrelationID before being compared against the threshold.

-Please note that the amount of failures events through this expanded authentication details is expediential.
-The next event following the failure contains the authentication details of each failure and continues to record each failure until success.
-For example, an authentication request that passes MFA on the third attempt would generate 5 events; 1 on the first failure and 2 for the second fail and 2 again on success (the first failure and the second).
-An authentication request that passes MFA on the forth attempt would generate 9 events in this analytic.
+Please note the next event following the failure contains the authentication details of each failure and continues to record each failure until success.
+This analytic uses dcount() to count the number of distinct values to be compared against the threshold.

-The threshold is built by counting the number of events seen with the authentication details that contain MFA denied.
-The threshold does not expand the events and performs a 1:1 count on the CorrelationId.
-An average is then taken from the count of failures per CorrelationId over the past week and used as the threshold.
-The benefit of a behavioral threshold is that it will move with the users behaviour keeping the threshold a as low as possible without false positives.
+The threshold is a static number set by the detection engineer.
+This threshold should be refined to each Azure Directory to reduce false positive whilst preventing false negatives which is known as detection precision.

 ### Blind Spots and Assumptions
 It is assumed that the adversary will send all MFA attempts in a single session.
 ### False Positives